durham-qlm/durham-qlm.github.io/join/phdrecruit.md

 You will explore techniques to generate useful entanglement in this system investigating long-range dipolar interactions mediated by Rydberg states—where atoms have electrons excited to giant orbits, resulting in strong interactions.
 Ultimately, this project aims to construct precisely engineered quantum systems atom by atom, to realise new quantum devices with applications in quantum computing, quantum sensing, and fundamental physics. <br><br>
 The project is supported by the supervisor’s Royal Society University Research Fellowship.
 Candidates will gain hands-on experience in optical trapping, laser cooling, and quantum state engineering, while engaging in interdisciplinary collaborations that bridge fundamental quantum science with industrial applications.
     <br><br>
-    For further details about the position please contact <a href="mailto:alexander.guttridge@durham.ac.uk">Dr. Alex Guttridge</a>.
+    For more information about the project, please see <a href="https://durham-qlm.uk/research/tech/dualqd/" target="_blank">here</a>.
+For any questions about the position, please contact <a href="mailto:alexander.guttridge@durham.ac.uk">Dr. Alex Guttridge</a>.
     <br>
 	<br>
     <a href="#proj">Back to table</a>